-Çuval products are made from the finest natural materials including vegetable-tanned leather, suede and nubuck.
-Synthetic materials such as outdoor mesh, vinyl and canvas are available seasonally.
+Çuval products are made with the finest natural and found materials available; including vegetable-tanned leather, suede, nubuck and canvas.

 Vegetable tanning is the oldest, purist, and most natural method of processing leather.
 Our suppliers still use only full grain %100 vegetable tanned leather that uses no harmful chemicals and dyes in their production.